For the School of Medicine and Public Health Community

 Diversity, Equity, & Inclusion

 We are all vulnerable to bias, the influence of stereotypes and behaving in ways contrary to our beliefs and best intentions.
 Faculty and preceptors need to be intentional and deliberate when addressing issues of diversity, equity and inclusion.
 These resources barely scratch the surface but provide a place to start.
+Additional resources are available on our Ensuring an Inclusive, Healthy Climate page.

 Just In Time